Liam-Weitzel/SIMD-Exploration/README.md

   }
 ```

-The sub-optimal approach using SIMD logic utilizes the SIMD concept of masking.
-The first step is to store 8 copies of the target value in a 256 bit register.
-Next we will iterate `4096` times but with an increment of 8.
+The following sub-optimal approach was used in the solutions implemented using programming paradigms that allow the use of SIMD logic directly.
+The first step in this approach is to store 8 copies of the target value in a 256 bit register.
+Next we iterate `4096` times but with an increment of 8.
 Every iteration we will load 8 integers into a 256 bit register.
 Using the assembly instruction `vpcmpeqd` we are able to compare the integers in the target vector against the newly loaded vector containing the 8 current values. `vpcmpeqd` returns a mask where any equal values are set to 1 and unequal values are set to 0.
 Using the assembly instruction `vmovmskps` which takes a large 32 bit mask and reduces it to an 8 bit mask, essentially returning 1 if any value in the mask is 1.
 From this, we can deduce if the target is within the current block of 8 integers.
 Lastly, using the assembly instructin `tzcnt` to get the index of the first 1 within the mask by counting the trailing zeros.

-The proposed solution in assembly using SIMD instructions alongside comments for clarity:
+The proposed solution in assembly using SIMD instructions alongside comments for clarity is as follows:
 ```Assembly
   movd [target], xmm0            // Move target into xmm0 register
   vpermilps $0, xmm0, xmm0       // Duplicate the target integer across xmm0 register